raideno/convex-billing/README.md

 });
 ```

 If you are billing organizations, you'll likely have a createOrganization action somewhere in your codebase.
-You can call `createStripeCustomer` there instead, passing the organization id as `entityId`.
+You can call `setup` there instead, passing the organization id as `entityId`.
 ```ts
 // convex/organizations.ts